gib/gibify/README.md

 (unless you're looking to unload it Gulf International Bank?) and gibify.com was not.
-I did consider `bigbackwards.com`, and used to have `shortforgilbert.com`&mdash;domain name availability checking certainly rustles more than its fare share of jimmies.
+I did consider `bigbackwards.com`, and used to have `shortforgilbert.com`&mdash;domain name availability checking certainly rustles more than its share of jimmies.

 [How Many of Me.com](http://howmanyofme.com/search/) suggests out of 321,863,829 in the last US census, there are fewer than 1,609 people in the US with the